Our Approach

 • Cross-curricular learning: Conscious design and integration of multiple subjects

-In practice, participants experience our teaching approach through fun, passion-driven activities, games and experiences.
+In practice, forest school participants experience our teaching approach through fun, passion-driven activities, games and experiences.
 Some of these include:

 • Wandering through nature